SEO: Top Things to Know

 Core Web Vitals

-Google announced a key algorithm change last year that is expected to take effect in 2021: Core Web Vitals.
-Since the search engine provided us all with a heads up (thanks, Google), we might as well prepare for it accordingly!
-Core Web Vitals are a set of specific factors that Google considers important in the web page’s overall user experience, like the page speed, the interactive elements, and more.
-Particularly if you want to appear in Google To Stories in 2021, you will need to take Core Web Vitals into consideration as part of your 2021 SEO strategy.
+Google announced a key algorithm change that is expected to take effect: Core Web Vitals.
+Since the search engine provided us all with a heads-up (thanks, Google), we might as well prepare for it accordingly!
+Core Web Vitals is a set of specific factors that Google considers important in the web page’s overall user experience, like page speed, interactive elements, and more.
+Particularly if you want to appear in Google To Stories, you will need to take Core Web Vitals into consideration as part of your SEO strategy.

 Mobile Optimization

-While for a long time mobile optimization was thought of as second to desktop optimization, these days, most searches are being conducted on mobile devices.
-This means that optimizing for mobile should be a priority in 2021, especially if it hasn’t been a priority for you in the past.
+While for a long time, mobile optimization was thought of as second to desktop optimization, these days, most searches are being conducted on mobile devices.
+This means that optimizing for mobile should be a priority, especially if it hasn’t been a priority for you in the past.
 Google also uses your website’s user experience for mobile users as a ranking factor.
 This means your mobile UX will have a direct effect on your search engine rankings.

 More Automation